On this page:

 Lymphoproliferative Disease Virus (LPDV)

-This past winter, wildlife disease researchers from the southeastern United States announced that they had identified, for the first time, Lymphoproliferative Disease Virus (LPDV) in wild turkeys from 4 southeastern states (Arkansas, West Virginia, Georgia and South Carolina).
+In 2012, wildlife disease researchers from the southeastern United States announced that they had identified, for the first time, Lymphoproliferative Disease Virus (LPDV) in wild turkeys from 4 southeastern states (Arkansas, West Virginia, Georgia and South Carolina).
 During Maine’s spring 2012 wild turkey hunting season, 3 wild turkeys tested positive for exposure to LPDV.
-Until January, 2012, this virus had not been detected in the U.S. It had been detected in domestic turkeys in Great Britain.
+Prior to this, the virus had not been detected in the U.S. It had been detected in domestic turkeys in Great Britain.
 Researchers believe that some turkeys carry the virus without becoming ill, while other turkeys can develop tumors on the head and feet and can ultimately die from it.
 These tumors look very similar to those of a disease referred to as avian pox.
 Avian pox virus is quite common in a number of species of birds, including wild turkeys.
 Birds showing mild outbreaks of avian pox can be consumed, and hunters are encouraged to thoroughly cook the meat of harvested birds.
-Unfortunately, with this new virus, it is not known for certain whether consuming the meat of a bird showing lesions for LPDV presents a risk to human health.
-For this reason the Maine Department of Inland Fisheries and Wildlife is advising caution and is advising that hunters not consume the meat of any wild turkey that show these tumors.
+Additionally, birds with LPDV can be consumed, and hunters are encouraged to thoroughly cook the meat as well.
+Although these diseases are not transferable to humans, a hunter can turn in a bird and hunt for another one, as long as the bird is not tagged first.
+Once a turkey is tagged it is now in your possession and considered part of your bag limit.

 High Mercury Levels